mlunacek/wra-benchmark/pages/example_page_001.md

 ---
 layout: page
-title: Example one
+title: Example one  # <- you can change this
-permalink: example_one
+permalink: example_one  # < - and this too
 group: pages
 ---